 This module focusses upon key buildings, sites, and urban designs beginning chronologically in the 1890s, and concluding at the end of the twentieth century.
 Students will be introduced to these key projects, their designers, and the relevant cultural and theoretical contexts through lectures and readings, primarily following a chronological order.
 The geographic scope will be international.
 There is one required textbook for the course, which will be used to structure the lectures and the final exam.
 Discussion sessions with students will aim to prepare them for the final exam, which will consist of short essay answers.

-This module, the final one in the programme, focuses on the detailed design of a significant new piece of architecture that responds to, adapts /retrofits and extends existing urban architectural fabric in response to sustainable urban development goals.
-Responding to urban and architectural context, the module assesses a student's capabilities, skills, knowledge and understanding of the relationships and intersections between new building work and existing buildings within a broader urban and cultural context.
-Central to this is the development of strategies of adapting and extending existing architecture towards improved and new uses and enhanced environmental, social and economic sustainability.
-Two key design skills will be demonstrated: the integration of the conflicting demands surrounding a proposal that successfully balances the requirements of client, user and the public with the cultural, technical and environmental pressures encountered; and the thoughtful engagement with and adaptation and extension of existing built environments.
-The design and integrated technical proposals must therefore be contextual and developed with reference to historical and social aspects of the existing built environment, as well as broader environmental concerns.
-This practical design project is supported by both lectures, seminars and workshops on the technical and environmental specification of sustainable architectural design, including illumination, acoustics, heating and cooling strategies and material specifications.
-Additionally, lectures, seminars and tutorials addressing regulatory, historical, theoretical, ergonomic, spatial, formal and aesthetic principles of architectural design and the adaptive reuse of existing buildings are provided.
+This module focuses on the detailed design of a significant new piece of architecture that responds to the existing urban fabric and aligns with sustainable urban development goals.
+The module assesses a student's capabilities, skills, knowledge and understanding of the relationships and intersections between new building work and a broader urban and cultural context.
+Three key design skills will be demonstrated: the integration of the conflicting demands surrounding a proposal that successfully balances the requirements of client, user and the public with the social and environmental pressures encountered; a sensitive integration of a new building within an existing urban fabric, and the successful integration of technical and environmental design aspects with formal and functional propositions.
+This architectural design project addresses sustainability, regulatory, historical, theoretical, ergonomic, spatial, formal and aesthetic principles of architectural design.

 This module offers students the opportunity to deepen their knowledge and understanding of a particular aspect of architecture.
 The topic to be studied is agreed with the Module Convenor and an appropriate supervisor is nominated from the teaching staff.
 Moreover the dissertation will provide students with the opportunity to develop more advanced academic research and writing skills.
 It forms part of the research strand within the architectural curriculum, which complements the design strand of the studio.